12 Smart Inventory Reduction Strategies to Clear Out Excess Stock

 Find more inventory tips here: Inventory Management: A Complete Guide for Retailers

 3) Double reward points

 If you don’t currently have a reward or loyalty scheme in place you should look into it as a priority.
 There are some great apps like Smile.io, FiveStars and Belly that can increase a customer’s lifetime value by up to 40%.

 But they can also be used as one of your inventory reduction strategies.
 Simply offering double rewards points on certain items is a great way to improve customer demand (and cash flow).

 Looking for more loyalty program inspo?
 Take a look at 8 Retail Loyalty Programs That Maximise Customer Retention (With Examples)!

 Pop-up stores are a cost effective way of gaining exposure and vital customer feedback.
 You can set these up anywhere as a great way to clear old stock.

-There are some great sites like Pop-Up Republic and Go PopUp who will work to organize the entire process for you – including the space, physical address and insurance costs.
+There are some great sites like Pop-Up Republic and Go PopUp who will work to organise the entire process for you - including the space, physical address and insurance costs.
 So you can focus on selling your products.

 5) Send excess stock to influencers

 A review from an influential blogger in your niche has great potential for inventory reduction.
 Sending them an item and asking them to review on their own social channels is sure to spark some excitement about that item once again.